The DOKOH Journal

 A last width appropriate to the individual's foot.
 All the cushioning in the world does not help if the shoe is compressing the forefoot at the metatarsal heads.
 Indian professionals, as a population, would benefit from wider toe boxes than most formal shoes currently provide.

 Full grain leather upper.
 For breathability, durability, shape retention, and the simple fact that it remains the most professional-looking material available.
 There is no technical substitute for full grain leather in formal footwear at the premium end.
-Everything else is a compromise.

 A Note on "Comfort Shoes" as a Category

 There is a category of shoe often marketed as "comfort formal shoes" that deserves specific mention — because it frequently fails the professionals described in this guide in a specific way.
-These are shoes that achieve comfort by making visible concessions to the formal silhouette: thick, obvious midsoles that give the shoe a sneaker-like profile, heavily cushioned toe boxes that lose the clean lines of a proper Derby or Oxford, or injection-moulded synthetic uppers that look like leather from three metres but nothing like it close up.
+These are shoes that achieve comfort by making visible concessions to the formal silhouette: thick, obvious midsoles that give the shoe a trainer-like profile, heavily cushioned toe boxes that lose the clean lines of a proper Derby or Oxford, or synthetic uppers that look like leather from three metres but nothing like it close up.

 For a doctor in a teaching hospital, a government officer in a formal review, or a senior executive in a client meeting — these shoes do not work.
 They read, immediately, as comfort shoes rather than formal shoes.
 The visual authority they sacrifice is not a minor thing.
 It is the reason these professionals were looking for formal shoes to begin with.